 The term ‘austerity’ can refer to strenuous tasks an ascetic might impose on themselves.
 The word might conjure the image of a guru lying on a bed of nails, or a monk self-flagellating, but the prevalence of some of these practices has probably been overblown and sensationalized by popular culture.
 Nevertheless, the mere fact that these ideas have influenced popular culture shows their power to command a viewer’s attention.
 Self-destructive religious fervor strikes a strange chord.

 Nemo eats his students’ fingers.
 There are a few religions (mostly cults) where amputations are included in rituals.
 For obvious reasons, these cults don’t exactly have new applicants knocking down the door.
-(Compare this with religions popular in the West with the somewhat imposing hurdle of circumcision.)
+(Compare this with religions popular in the West whose histories had to overcome somewhat imposing hurdle of circumcision.)
 Nemo realizes that his immortal mind has drifted so far from normality that his very presence threatens his religious institution.
 He retires above the permanent cloud-cover on the Main Island of Sheridan.

 At the same time, Dan chews his fingers when he’s anxious.
 This mundane action relates to Nemo’s ritualistic amputation.
-The highest religious practices are extensions of the most human habits.
+The highest religious practices are contextualized as extensions of the most human habits.

 Maybe we’ll see what’s beyond the clouds.
 Not for a while, though.